Christian Yelich Player Props: Brewers vs. Angels

 Christian Yelich At The Plate

-- Yelich is batting .232 with three doubles, three home runs and 13 walks.
+- Yelich is hitting .223 with three doubles, three home runs and 13 walks.

+- In 51.9% of his games this year (14 of 27), Yelich has picked up at least one hit, and in seven of those games (25.9%) he recorded multiple hits.

-- He has homered in three games this year (11.5%), leaving the park in 2.7% of his trips to the dish.
+- Looking at the 27 games he has played this year, he's hit a long ball in three of them (11.1%), and in 2.6% of his trips to the plate.

-- In nine games this year (34.6%), Yelich has picked up an RBI, including two games with multiple runs batted in.
+- In nine games this season (33.3%), Yelich has picked up an RBI, including two games with multiple runs batted in.

-- In 14 of 26 games this year, he has scored, and seven of those games included multiple runs.
+- In 55.6% of his games this year, he has scored at least once.
+And he's had seven games with multiple runs (25.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.